JonasAlfredsson/docker-devpi/README.md

 ### Run it

-The `DEVPI_PASSWORD` environment variable will set the root password on the first run of this image.
-This is not needed for future run unless you empty the data folder.
+The `DEVPI_PASSWORD` environment variable will set the root password on the first startup of this image.
+This is not needed for future runs unless you empty the data folder.

 ```bash